zplug/zplug/README.md

 For more information, see also [**Which remote URL should I use?** - GitHub Help](https://help.github.com/articles/which-remote-url-should-i-use/)

+#### `ZPLUG_SHALLOW`

+It defaults to `true`.
+Use shallow clone.
+It creates a shallow clone with a history truncated to the specified number of revisions (depth 1).

 ## Note

-:warning: there are still some bugs.
+- :warning: There are still some bugs.
 This plugin isn't ready to use yet.
+- :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the likes.

 ## License